rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 ## Anti-sock Puppet Effects
 Rocket Pool currently has modest incentives to sock puppet.
 Due to the square root scaling, sock puppeting increases voting power.
 It also allows additional flexibility in RPL staking (eg, you could have some undercollateralized pools on one node and a separate collateralized node receiving RPL rewards).

 As shown in [Lower Bonds and Capital Efficiency](./003-rework-foundation.md#lower-bonds-and-capital-efficiency), the bond curves make profitability increase as you have more validators on one node.
 This will give people a strong reason to avoid sock puppeting behavior.
-Note also, that getting rid of the cliff also removes one possible reason to engage in sock puppeting.
+Note also, that getting rid of the RPL reward "cliff" also removes one possible reason to engage in sock puppeting.

 ## Megapools
 Currently, Rocket Pool minipools each have their own Ethereum contract.
 This results in high gas costs for NOs with several minipools (gas-intensive to launch or distribute rewards for several validators).
 The Saturn upgrade introduces megapools, where a single megapool contract is used as an Ethereum withdrawal address for multiple validators.
 This drastically reduces gas costs for launching or distributing rewards for several validators (by almost N times, where N is the number of validators the NO is running).